 5. It Can Help Improve Circulation – The long-term benefits of massage therapy are not to be underestimated.
 Improved circulation is part of a snowball effect that occurs in the body as a result of receiving regular massage therapy on a consistent basis.
 This is because proper circulation brings damaged, stiff, and tense muscles the rich blood supply they need to promote healing.

 Moreover, massage also promotes improved circulation via the use of hands-on pressure, which moves the blood through the damaged and congested areas of the body.
 In turn, the release of this same pressure causes new blood to flow into tissues.
-Furthermore, the squeezing, twisting, and pulling action of the massage technique also removes lactic acid from the muscle tissues.
+Furthermore, the squeezing, twisting and pulling action of the massage technique also removes lactic acid from the muscle tissues.
 As a result, this action improves the lymph fluid circulation, which carries metabolic waste products away from internal organs and muscles.
 In turn, this results in lower blood pressure levels and improved overall body function.

 6. It Can Help Improve Posture – Many Americans experience back, neck, and muscle pain from a variety of sources.
 However, the primary cause of this pain results from poor posture.
-In fact, chronic back pain, which is the number one reason for missed work days and second most common cause of disability, is often the result of incorrect or poor posture while standing and/or sitting.
+In fact, chronic back pain, which is the number one reason for missed workdays and the second most common cause of disability, is often the result of incorrect or poor posture while standing and/or sitting.
 Moreover, being overweight, poor posture, and repetitive or overuse movements can also contribute to the strain on the back and other potential problem areas.
 As a result, the added strain often causes spasms, pain, and tense muscles in the hips, glutes, back, neck, and legs.

 Massage therapy can help get the body back into proper alignment.
 In fact, improving one’s posture can be one of the most beneficial and relaxing aspects of massage therapy.
 Massage allows the body to relax and loosen the muscles made tense and sore via bad posture.
 In turn, this allows the body to position itself in its organic and pain-free posture.
 As part of a consistent massage therapy program, the body’s muscles are loosened and relaxed.
 Moreover, the joints have greater freedom, flexibility, range of motion, and pressure points are relieved.
 As a result, the body is able to position itself in an organic and healthy posture.
 In short, massage therapy helps to correct the positions and movements developed over time as a reaction to pain.

 7. It Can Help Strengthen the Body’s Immune System – Regular massage sessions provide many benefits to the human body.
 It is a well-known fact that individuals who experience high levels of stress are more vulnerable to illness and injury.
 When stress is combined with sleep disturbances and poor nutrition, the impact is directed at the body’s immune system.
 Its ability to naturally protect itself against infections, pathogens, and bacteria is greatly reduced.
 Some might wonder how massage therapy benefits the immune system.
-Studies have indicated that regular massage sessions not only help reduce stress, but can also boost the immune system’s cytotoxic capacity (activity level of the body’s natural “killer cells”) and enhances the body’s ability to deliver nourishment.
+Studies have indicated that regular massage sessions not only help reduce stress but can also boost the immune system’s cytotoxic capacity (activity level of the body’s natural “killer cells”) and enhances the body’s ability to deliver nourishment.
 Moreover, massage therapy can be a great addition to any exercise program.
 Much like regular exercise can keep the body fine-tuned, regular massage therapy can help keep the immune system strong and resilient.

 Once considered an alternative or fringe approach, massage therapy is now much more mainstream and growing in popularity.
 More importantly, now that massage therapy is considered a mainstream treatment option, many insurance companies provide coverage for treatment sessions.
 This form of therapy involves hands-on techniques to increase circulation, relieve tension, reduce stress, relieve anxiety, improve sleep, and promote relaxation throughout the entire body, as well as many other benefits.

-Why is massage so important
+Why is massage so important?

 Whether your need is to have a moment of relaxation, reduce muscle tension or attain relief from chronic pain, a therapeutic massage can enhance your overall sense of emotional and physical well-being.
 Massage therapy can be an important part of your health maintenance plan by: … Reducing muscular tension.

-Do Massages release toxins
+Do Massages release toxins?

 There are a number of ways massage releases toxins from your system.
 Massage causes chemicals to be released within the body, which brings toxins out of your muscles. … This helps release toxins through the lymphatic system while providing other health benefits as well.